SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/privacy.md

 ### Cookies and Analytics

-This site uses [Google Analytics](https://analytics.google.com) loaded via [Google Tag Manager](https://tagmanager.google.com) to gather basic usage stats.
-The site uses no other analytics, trackers, or other cookies.
+This site uses [Google Analytics](https://analytics.google.com) loaded via [Google Tag Manager](https://tagmanager.google.com) to gather usage statistics.
+The site uses no other analytics frameworks, trackers, or other cookies.